chromaui/learnstorybook.com/content/intro-to-storybook/react/fr/data.md

   }
 };

-// L'état initial de notre stockage lorsque l'application se charge.
+// The initial state of our store when the app loads.
-// Habituellement, vous le récupérez sur un serveur const defaultTasks = [
+// Usually you would fetch this from a server const defaultTasks = [
   { id: '1', title: 'Something', state: 'TASK_INBOX' },
   { id: '2', title: 'Something more', state: 'TASK_INBOX' },